 Optional module questions, such as the ones above, are standardized questions that have been cognitively tested.
 Once selected, a module has to be used in its entirety and asked of all eligible respondents.
-To-date, four states (Illinois, Missouri, New Jersey and North Carolina) have already indicated that they will be adding the COVID vaccine-related module to their BRFSS surveys.
+To-date, five states (Alaska, Illinois, Missouri, New Jersey and North Carolina) have already indicated that they will be adding the COVID vaccine-related module to their BRFSS surveys.
 North Carolina also plans to include the following state-added question:

 - What is the MAIN reason you have NOT received a COVID19 vaccination?

 One important consideration for using the BRFSS is the sample size available for populations of interest such as specific racial and ethnic groups.
 In most states, the sample size is robust enough to produce estimates for Whites, Black and Latino populations.
 The feasibility of readily producing precise estimates for Asians and Pacific Islanders, and American Indian and Alaska Natives is limited to a smaller sub-set of states, depending on the overall samples size (which is related to the size of the state) and the size of those populations within the state.